-The recent enactment of the new Economic Crimes Act in the National Congress (Law 21,595), will bring important changes in the field of corporate governance.
+The recent enactment of the new Economic Crimes Act in the National Congress (which will modify Law 20,393 and is about to be enacted), will bring important changes in the field of corporate governance.
 One of the main ones is that companies will be able to be prosecuted and criminally sanctioned for acts of third parties outside the organizations.
 The new legislation expands the catalog of criminal offenses to more than two hundred, which requires a specialized approach and a deep understanding of the legal implications.
 At Alessandri we understand the challenges this implies for companies and we want to guide them in this new scenario.
 Our experience and knowledge in regulatory compliance positions us as the strategic partner to advise companies on compliance with the law and crime prevention.
 The Economic Crimes Act provides that companies may be subject to criminal conviction, provided that the following copulative conditions are met. - That the crime has been committed by a person within the company or third parties rendering services, with or without representation, for the company. - That the perpetration of the crime has been favored by the lack of effective implementation of an adequate prevention model.